sumdher/trajectory_segmenter_movmedspd/README.md

 ## IMPLEMENTATION

-- An abstract high-level implementation that will do the job and **find the segments** is in the file `find_segments_adaptive_parameters.py` in the directory "example_implementations".
+- An abstract high-level implementation that will do the job and **find the segments** is in the file `find_segments_adaptive_parameters.py`.
 - To **visualize the speed graph**, an interactive widget is made for Python noteooks like Jupyter and Colab.
-  This is implemented in the file `visualize_segments.py` in the directory "example_implementations".
+  This is implemented in the file `visualize_segments.py`.
 - In the presence of the ground truth, one can also **optimise the parameters** to find the best combination that yields the best results to further study the data.
-This is implemented in `optimize_parameters.py` in the directory "example_implementations".
+This is implemented in `optimize_parameters.py`.

 ## Requires:
 **Spatiotemporal trajactory data**